Capital Construction Updates

 UM Forest Biomaterials Innovation Center

-Consistent with the opportunities identified by FOR/Maine, this project would build and equip the Forest Biomaterials Innovation Center, a 7,500-square-foot extension of the existing University of Maine Process Development Center innovation where researchers and entrepreneurs developing new, forest-based products to transition their ideas from the lab bench to pilot scale.
+Consistent with the opportunities identified by FOR/Maine, this project would build and equip the Forest Biomaterials Innovation Center, a 7,500-square-foot extension of the existing University of Maine Process Development Center, where researchers and entrepreneurs can develop new, forest-based products to transition their ideas from the lab bench to pilot scale.
 A pilot-scale demonstration is needed to commercialize new technologies.
 The lack of such facilities hinders the development of new markets for wood and wood residuals and thus jobs and economic opportunity for Maine’s forest economy and dependent rural communities.
 Funding of $7 million is through FY24 Congressional Directed Spending secured by U.S. Sens.
 Collins and King at the request of UMS.
-A design firm has not been selected.
-Design is anticipated to start later this winter, with construction beginning in the spring of 2026.
+SMRT/Perkins Eastman was selected as the design firm, and Sheridan Construction was awarded as the construction manager.
+Programming and the first phase of design are underway.
+Construction is anticipated to start in the fall of 2026

 Black Bear Academy

 The project is to renovate the existing facilities of the Black Bear Academy and an additional facility to increase the number of childcare slots to a minimum of 120, an increase of 41 slots.
 U.S. Sens.
 Collins and King have secured $4 million in FY24 Congressionally Directed Spending toward the project at the request of UMS.
 The proposed renovation of five existing facilities will be to meet modern licensing, ADA, and health standards that have arisen since the pandemic.
 The facilities are located on the edge of campus to facilitate community access.
 They are designed to accommodate ~150 children, increasing capacity by ~100%.
-The university is in the process of seeking the UMS Board of Trustees’ approval before initiating a search for a design firm.
+The university selected Harriman as the design firm and Penobscot General Contractors (PGC) as the construction manager.
+Design is underway, and renovations are anticipated to start in early 2026.

 Residential Housing Analysis